Chapter 25 : 24- The House of Brooks

 “He’s gone, Phillipa.”
 Harry interrupted still breathing heavily.
 “You okay?”
 He asked looking at her.
 She appeared to be distracted and she took some time to reply.

-“Uh, yeh, I'm fine.”
+“Uh, yeah, I'm fine.”
 She withdrew her wand back to the inside of her robes, though kept her hand in her pocket, evidently lost in thought.

 “I’ll send word to the Ministry, I’ve got no choice now.
 Damn it, Gawain!”
 Harry said, more to convince himself then Phillipa.
 He raised his shaking wand hand and his silver stag, less solid than usual, erupted from the tip and soared into the distance.

 The next morning, Harry felt as though someone had been beating on his brain all night.
 What little sleep he did get had been interrupted by nightmares of the Death Eaters, Ginny and his children.
 Even in the hours where he was awake his mind had been racing with thoughts and ideas on Gawain, the Death Eaters and all the other Dark Wizards that might be in on Selwyn’s plan.
-Along with the fact the conversation he had had with an infuriated Kingsley, who it took some time to explain why Harry had not contacted the Ministry earlier, about what had happened with Gawain and sending the message out to the rest of the Aurors that one of their seniors was on the run after being found responsible for the death of another Auror had taken a lot more out of Harry than he had expected.
+Along with the conversation he had had with an infuriated Kingsley, who it took some time to explain why Harry had not contacted the Ministry earlier, about what had happened with Gawain and sending the message out to the rest of the Aurors that one of their seniors was on the run after being found responsible for the death of another Auror, Harry was surprised he had any energy left at all.

 “Harry dear, I know it’s hard but do try and take it easy on yourself.
 You’ve been through a lot in the past day alone.”
 Molly said after forcing a second helping of breakfast down Harry.